Speed Management Hub

 It is important to use a strong communications campaign including marketing and media to explain the philosophy and strategy behind a Speed Camera program.
 A speed camera program should be described as a tool that can enhance the capabilities of traffic law enforcement and that speed cameras will supplement rather than replace traffic stops by officers.

 The public should also be made aware that speed cameras are used to improve safety, not to generate revenue or impose “big brother” surveillance.
 Saying this will not necessarily make it so in the eyes of the public, so it is important to explain how each element of the speed camera program puts safety first and how controls are in place to prevent misuse of the system.
+Engaging the media early in the process can help gain public support for the speed cameras, as the program develops.
 A comprehensive communications campaign is essential to maintain positive public relations and to ensure that the public understands how speed cameras work and why it will improve safety as a supplement to traditional enforcement.
-The campaign should begin several months to a year in advance of speed camera implementation.
+The campaign should begin in advance of the introduction of speed cameras, providing frequent updates throughout the planning and implementation stages.
 The two most important goals of the communications plan are to maximize public awareness and acceptance of the speed camera program.
 Data should be evaluated to identify at-risk drivers in the community.
 Special attention should focus on males and young drivers.

 To achieve speeding deterrence, the public must be aware of the speed camera program and how it works.
 The public should be educated about the speeding problem and how it affects their community.
 Current efforts in traditional enforcement should be highlighted, including an explanation of how speed cameras will supplement the effort to make the community safer, decrease traffic congestion, and improve quality of life.
 An explanation of how the technology functions, successes in other communities, and how it is implemented should be included.
 The number of enforcement units in use, whether they are mobile or fixed, the types of sites that are enforceable, and the total number of enforceable sites should be explained.
 It is also possible to make public the specific locations of sites, though it would be unwise to reveal the schedule in advance of their deployment.
 Identifying all potential locations may have a positive effect on deterrence at problem locations if drivers know where enforcement is frequently located.